-Give thanks for the discounts: the feast will cost a little less this year
+Give thanks for the discounts: The feast will cost a little less this year

 That's welcome news to Kayla Jenkins, who's hosting 10 people for dinner on Thursday.

-"Only 10," she says with a laugh.
+"Only 10," she said with a laugh.
 "I'm the oldest out of eight, so it's expected to have at least seven.
 At least."

 "They're not bad, honestly," she said.
 "It's inflation, but it's not terrible compared to how it was earlier."